MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/virtual-entities/create-virtual-tables-using-connectors.md

 ### Prerequisites

 - Create a service principal (Application ID) that will be used to authenticate with the provider.
 The service principal needs to be created in the tenant of your Dataverse platform.
-For more information on how to create this, please refer to [Creating service principal from Azure portal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).
+More information: [Creating service principal from Azure portal](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal).

 - Create a **client secret** value for the registered Application ID.
 You need this information when you create a data source for the external data as part of setting up the virtual connector.
-Refer to [Create a new application secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) doc for steps on how to create this.
+More information: [Create a new application secret](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal#option-2-create-a-new-application-secret) doc for steps on how to create this.

 > [!NOTE]
 > You will need the **client secret** when setting up the virtual table.
 You can copy this value when creating it.
 You will not be able to go back to the screen to copy the value.